jenniejuvvan/Mod5_AIMLPA3/README.md

 ---

-## 🚀 Next Steps
+## Next Steps
 - More feature engineering (binning, interaction terms).
 - Try ensemble methods (Random Forest, Gradient Boosting, XGBoost).
 - Focus on **recall** (reduce false negatives → fewer missed opportunities).
-- Deploy the model as an API or dashboard.
+- The combination of re-balancing, feature enhancement, hyperparameter optimization, and metric alignment will provide more actionable and reliable models for the bank’s marketing strategy.
+- Finally, it will be important to go beyond accuracy and evaluate the models on metrics that better align with the business goal—namely, maximizing recall and F1-score for the “yes” class to minimize the risk of missing potential customers

 ---

-## 🛠️ How to Run
-1. Open the Jupyter Notebook (`Module_17_Practical_Application_3.ipynb`).
-2. Run the preprocessing cells to clean and encode the dataset.
-3. Execute modeling cells to train and evaluate classifiers.
-4. Review outputs and plots for model performance.

----

-## 📂 Project Structure
+## Project Structure
 ```
 ├── Module_17_Practical_Application_3.ipynb   # Main notebook
 ├── bank+marketing.csv                        # Dataset